dbmi-pitt/daquery/README-initial-setup.txt

 --build with: mvn install

---deploy target/ddaquery-1.0-SNAPSHOT.war in Tomcat as ddaquery.war
+--deploy target/daquery-1.0-SNAPSHOT.war in Tomcat as daquery.war